FreeTymeKiyan/freetymekiyan.github.io/source/_posts/textmate/whitespace.md

 During internship, I learned a lot about the differences between pro-coder and casual coding.
 One thing I noticed is that my supervisor will remove all the unnecessary spaces when doing code review.
 It's a bit tedious and time-consuming if we do it by clicking around in TextMate bundles.
 There are two ways that can accelerate this.

 ##Method One
-We usaully come up with handy keyboard shortcuts instead of using mouse.
+We usually come up with handy keyboard shortcuts instead of using mouse.
 The first method is doing it manually using "control+command+T".
 Then type "rem" in the search field, the very first one should be what we are looking for.
 Lastly, hit enter and we are all set.

 Make sure you **Search by Title** and **Search all Scope** in the **Select Bundle Item** window.
 <center>![Screen Shot of Select Bundle Item](../../../../../images/select-bundle-item-window.png)</center>